teaxyz/white-paper/white-paper.md

 ### Proof of Contribution

-In this white paper, we propose “Proof of Contribution”, a novel consensus mechanism designed to quantify the impact of all projects across all open-source systems.
+In this white paper, we propose “Proof of Contribution”, a novel consensus mechanism designed to quantify the impact of all projects across all open-source systems.To briefly explain the consensus mechanism 'A consensus mechanism is a protocol or system that enables multiple nodes or participants in a distributed network to agree on the validity of transactions or data.
+It ensures that all nodes in the network reach an agreement or consensus regarding the current state of the network, even in the presence of faulty or malicious actors.
+Consensus mechanisms are commonly used in blockchain networks to validate and confirm transactions, ensuring the integrity and security of the decentralized system.'

 Proof of Contribution assigns a dynamic score, referred to as a project’s teaRank, based on each open-source project’s orientation within, and utilization from the broader open-source ecosystem over time.